open/close all folders

 - Polar Opposite Twins: With Yang.

-- Positive Discrimination: She is usaually presented as the voice of reason compared to her brother and a bit more moral.
-However, she is prone to her own mistakes and being a Butt Monkey while Yang has some Hidden Depths to keep it mroe balanced.
+- Positive Discrimination: Although usually presented as the voice of reason compared to her brother and a bit more moral, she's prone to her own mistakes and being a Butt Monkey while Yang has some Hidden Depths to keep it more balanced.

 - Red Oni, Blue Oni: Blue to Yang's red.